kmuharam/laravel-geoip-world-cities/README.md

 If you are looking for the Laravel 4 version, take a look [Branch 1.0](https://github.com/moharrum/laravel-geoip-world-cities/tree/1.0).

-If you are looking for the Laravel 5.0 version, take a look [Branch 2.0](https://github.com/moharrum/laravel-geoip-world-cities/tree/2.0).
+If you are looking for the Laravel 5.0.* version, take a look [Branch 2.0](https://github.com/moharrum/laravel-geoip-world-cities/tree/2.0).

-If you are looking for the Laravel 5.2 version, the following instructions are for you.
+If you are looking for the Laravel 5.1.* and 5.2.* version, the following instructions are for you.

 ## Installation